telerik/blazor-docs/styling-and-themes/swatch-distribution.md

 The **Create New Project** wizards for [Visual Studio]({%slug getting-started-vs-integration-new-project%}) and [Visual Studio Code]({%slug getting-started-vs-code-integration-new-project%}) allow you to select the desired theme/swatch for your application.
 The wizards provide the above list of common swatches.

-Once you've created the project, the selected theme will be locally saved in the `wwwroot/lib/blazor-ui/styles` folder of the application.
-Whith this congiguration, upgrading UI for Blazor requires manually replacing the CSS file.
+Once you've created the project, the selected theme will be saved locally in the `wwwroot/lib/blazor-ui/styles` folder of the application.
+With this configuration, **upgrading UI for Blazor requires you to replace this CSS file manually**.